 Because the Rescue Agent creates a 'forked' backup set from the Source Agent's snapshots, the only additional space the Rescue Agent will use on your appliance will come from its incremental backups.

 1. To create a virtualization with a Rescue Agent, start a local virtualization.
-In the Local Options screen, configure the virtualization, and check the Create Rescue Agent box, as shown in Figure 1.
+In the Local Options screen, configure the virtualization.
+The Create Rescue Agent box will automatically be selected, as shown in Figure 1.
 To start the virtualization without a rescue agent, uncheck the box before clicking Start VM.

 2. If you started the virtualization with the Rescue Agent option enabled, you will be prompted to choose whether or not you would like to pause backups on the protected machine.
 Depending on your recovery scenario, click either Pause Backups or Continue Backups, and then click Confirm.

 Figure 2: Pause or continue backups

 3. Your virtualization will mount and begin running in the Local Virtualization screen.
 On the Protect tab of the Datto appliance GUI, you will see a new agent with a name comprised of the word 'rescue' and the protected server's IP address or FQDN, as shown in Figure 3.
 This is the Rescue Agent for your running virtualization.
 You can manage this agent the same way you would manage any other agent, including setting a custom backup schedule for it through the Configure Agent Settings page.

 4. If the Source Agent that you created the Rescue Agent from is encrypted by the Datto appliance, the Rescue Agent will also be created as an encrypted agent.
 It will use the same encryption password as the Source Agent, and you will need to unseal the agent on the Protect tab of the appliance GUI in the event of a device reboot.